 With that in mind, this company sets the bar high.
 Since their focus is on professional videography, their email design truly cannot fall short of the same expectations–– and they don’t!
 This email recaps the highs of Vimeo’s community throughout 2019 to an exceptional level.

 Their use of vivid, contrasting colors make it easy to keep track of what you have already read, and the numbers are perfectly situated to help you stay on track throughout.
 All in all, this email is fun, it’s colorful, and it embodies the essence of the Vimeo community beautifully.

 Wrapping it all up

 - Consider the purpose of your email.
 Is this a newsletter?
 Are you trying to increase sales?
-The goal of your email should inform your color choices.
+The goal of your email should show in the email you design.

 - Ensure that the colors you choose are reflective of your brand.

 - Color-blocking and sectioning breaks up longer text into smaller and more digestible pieces.